generalui/hooks-for-redux/README.md

 # hooks-for-redux (H4R) - DRY up redux

-> same redux, less than 1/2 the code
+> same redux, half the code

 Redux has many wonderful traits, but brevity isn't one of them.
 Hooks-for-redux strives to reduce the amount of code required to define and manage Redux state.
 Like how React added "hooks" to clean up Component state management, hooks-for-redux uses a similar, hooks-style API to clean up Redux state management.